-SEL Community Nutrition: 180 hrs.
+SEL in Community Nutrition: 180 hours

-The community nutrition rotations will provide students with an understanding of the role of the nutritionist dietitian in a variety of agencies and programs in the local community.
-Experiences for students include outpatient nutrition clinics, Head Start Program, Nutritional Assistance Program (PAN, in Spanish), Food Bank, and Women, Infants, and Children (WIC) program.
-Students will provide individual nutrition counseling, teach group nutrition education classes on various topics including healthy nutrition, overweight and obesity, diabetes management, legislation and advocacy strategies, and to organize health promotion events and participate in a variety of community health and wellness projects.
-Additionally, nutrition research in the community is included to demonstrate the Nutritionists and Dietitians role in program development and evaluation.
+The community nutrition rotations will provide students with an understanding of the role of the nutritionist/dietitian in a variety of agencies and programs in the local community.
+Students will provide individual nutrition counseling, teach group nutrition education classes on various topics including obesity, breast feeding, healthy nutrition and diabetes management, organize health promotion events, and participate in a variety of community health and wellness projects.
+Additionally, nutrition research in the community is included to demonstrate the Nutritionists and Dietitians role in investigation and program evaluation.